-The choirs present two or three full-length concerts each season.
-In addition, the choirs perform at many community functions throughout the region and for special events.
-As part of our outreach, the choir has helped raise money for a variety of community projects.
-Most recently the choirs presented a concert with “VOX: A Choir for Social Change” to raise money for the “Don’t BE Afraid” campaign against homophobia and the Valley Youth Project - a program that provides assistance and education to LGTBQ youth within the local community.
+The choirs present at least two full-length concerts each season and perform at community events throughout the region.
+Choir outreach has raised money for, and understanding about, a variety of community projects.
+For example, last year the choir hosted “Shall We Dream”, a weekend of workshops and concerts on music as a means of cultural understanding, facilitated by guest artists from Toronto.
+In 2015, the choirs presented a concert with “VOX: A Choir for Social Change” to raise money for the “Don’t Be Afraid” campaign against homophobia - a program that provides assistance and education to LGTBQ youth within the Valley community.

 The choir also takes part in the Annapolis Valley Music Festival and other festivals in Nova Scotia.
-They have won their classes at both the local and provincial level and have been sent to represent Nova Scotia at the National Music Festival.
-In May 2014, the Senior Choir was selected from choirs across the country to perform at Podium - Choral Canada’s biennial National Conference, hosted in Halifax.
+They have won their classes at both the local and provincial level and have been sent to represent Nova Scotia at the National Music Festival on numerous occasions – most recently in 2018.

-In order to incorporate a worldly musical education and life experiences for the singers, the AVHC considers travel to be an extremely important part of the vision and mandate of the organization.
-The choirs now travel every two years both within the Canada and abroad.
-In March 2016 the Senior Choir participated in a cultural exchange to Cuba.
-In April 2015, the Junior Choir completed a government funded SEVEC Exchange with Coastal Sound Children’s Choir, travelling to Vancouver BC.
-Previous trips have included Budapest, Vienna and Venice.
-(2013), Paris and Prague (2008), Barcelona (2003), Germany and Austria (1998), and Britain (1993).
+The AVHC’s mandate gives high priority to developing a worldly musical education and valuable life experiences.
+Accordingly, the choirs travel every two to three years, both within Canada and abroad.
+In 2019 the Senior Choir will be touring to Portugal and Spain.
+In 2016 the Senior Choir participated in a cultural exchange to Cuba and in 2015, the Junior Choir completed a government-funded Experiences Canada Exchange with Coastal Sound Children’s Choir, travelling to Vancouver BC.
+Destinations of previous trips have included Budapest, Vienna, and Venice (2013), Paris and Prague (2008), Barcelona (2003), Germany and Austria (1998), and Great Britain (1993).